CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

  ***<div align="center">Amazon elastic compute cloud (EC2)</div>***

- Amazon elastic compute cloud (EC2):
-A virtual server
-The AWS service to gian access to virtual servers.
-It's highly flexible, cost effective and quick (secure, compute rezible capacity).
+The AWS service provides access to virtual servers.
+It's highly flexible, cost-effective, and quick (secure, compute rezible capacity).
 AWS builds and secure the datacenters, puchase and install sesrvers, and the servers are online and ready to use
-* Multitenancy: Sharing underlying hardware between virtual machines. is manage by AWS
+* Multitenancy: sharing underlying hardware between virtual machines. is manage by AWS

-##### Amazon EC2 configuration:
+### Amazon EC2 configuration:

 **<div align="center">(🚀 Launch  🖥️  Conect  📧 Use )</div>**